What Is Anti-Doping?

 - Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an anti-doping rule violation

 - Association in a professional or sport-related capacity with a person who has been involved in an anti-doping rule violation

 What Kind of substances are prohibited?

-It is always the individual athlete who is responsible for all substances ingested into his/her body.
-In order to provide accurate information on medicines, a number of provisions have been put in place for athletes, including a Sports Pharmacist System and Global DRO website.
+Certain substances identified in the WADA Prohibited List may be present within medicines, supplements and other substances that can be purchased over-the-counter at a pharmacy or prescribed by a doctor.
+However, it is always the individual athlete who is responsible for all substances ingested into his/her body.
+In order to provide accurate up-to-date information on medicines, a number of provisions have been put in place for athletes, including a Sports Pharmacist System and Global DRO (Drug Reference Online) website.

 Global DRO provides athletes and support personnel with information about the prohibited status of specific medications based on the current WADA Prohibited List.

 Users can search Global DRO for specific information on medicines sold in Japan, the United Kingdom, Canada, the United States, Australia, and Switzerland.

 What To Do If You Discover That an Athlete Is Taking a Banned Substance

 Please report the matter to a specialist agency or organisation.